JSON-LD for SEO: The Guide to Structured Data

 Product (unique per product)

 Start minimal.
-Website name, URL, publisher.
-Organization name, URL, logo.
-That's enough.
+WebSite with name, URL, publisher.
+Organization with name, URL, logo.
+That is enough.
 Only add more if you can validate that it is correct and relevant.

-Example: joint contactPoint Only applicable if you actually have a separate customer service number.
-Add address Only if you have a physical location that is relevant to your business.
-Not because it seems "complete."
+Example: add contactPoint only if you actually have a separate customer service number.
+Add address only if you have a physical location that is relevant to your business.
+Not because it seems "complete".

 Site-wide JSON-LD template (copy-paste)

-Place this script in the <head> from each page, or via a global template include in your CMS.
+Place this script in the <head> of every page, or via a global template include in your CMS.

 <script type="application/ld+json">